 For further information and clarification, view the Coronavirus FAQ's here.

-HMRC is delivering a programme of webinars on the measures to support employers and self-employed individuals through this period of disruption caused by coronavirus.
-Businesses can also register to attend a free webinar to learn more about the support available to help them deal with the economic impacts of coronavirus by registering on GOV.UK.
+HM Revenue and Customs (HMRC) is delivering a programme of webinars on the measures to support employers and self-employed individuals through this period of disruption caused by Coronavirus.
+Businesses can register to attend a free webinar to learn more about the support available to help them deal with the economic impacts of Coronavirus.

 Deferral of VAT for 3 months- VAT payments will be deferred for 3 months (until 30 June 2020).
 This is an automatic offer with no applications required.
 Taxpayers will be given until the end of the 2020 to 2021 tax year to pay any liabilities that have accumulated during the deferral period.
 For the self-employed, Income Tax payments due in July 2020 under the Self-Assessment system will be deferred to January 2021.
 Self-employed will get full Universal Credit at a rate equivalent to statutory sick pay.

 Time to Pay upscaled - a dedicated helpline has been set up to help businesses and self-employed individuals in financial distress and with outstanding tax liabilities to receive support with their tax affairs.
 Through this, businesses may be able to agree a bespoke Time to Pay arrangement.